Archipelago? What is that, actually?

 The Coastal Route takes you along the Finnish coastline through beautiful seaside settings.
 Cycle along small country roads, well-maintained forest paths and scenic cycle routes.
 The Coastal Route is a bit over 200 kilometres, including an archipelago ferry between Hanko and Kasnäs.

 The St. Olav Waterway is a historical Nordic pilgrimage route that will take you from Turku Cathedral through Åland and on to Sweden in the footsteps of ancient pilgrims.
 Travel slowly and enjoy the time on the road – all 1200 kilometres of it!
-The route is officially opened on May 24, 2019.

 The Finnish Archipelago by boat